Ian Kinsler and the Texas Rangers are headed to the playoffs |

 "My arm fatigued at 75 pitches, because I hadn't started in a while, but this set me up pretty well for the playoffs."

-the post-season on TV just like the rest of us
+Aaron Crow and the Royals will be watching the post-season on TV just like the rest of us |

 When Royals reliever Jeremy Jeffress fanned Cleveland's Brent Lillibridge in the eighth inning of Sunday's game, he gave the pitching staff quite the distinction.